DevLeonardoCommunity/.github/profile/README.md

 Do you have a cool idea for a new project for the community?
 You can suggest one by [creating an issue here](https://github.com/DevLeonardoCommunity/community/issues/new)!

+### Community Projects List

+We're also hosting the [awesome-community-projects](https://github.com/DevLeonardoCommunity/awesome-community-projects) list.
+If you're looking for welcoming projects to learn something new, have a look!

+Are you building in public a project to learn a new technology or test a framework or library and you're happy to accept contributions?
+Feel free submit a PR to add your project to the list!

 ## Join us

 There are no particular requirements to join, everyone is welcome!
 Just let me know your GitHub handle (by [raising an issue](https://github.com/DevLeonardoCommunity/community/issues/new) or for example on [Discord](https://discord.gg/wp26Y8DtQu)) and I'll send you an invite :)